onegambler/alexa-tesco-skill/README.md

 ##Features
 It supports only one feature at the moment, add a product to the basked
+* Add one item to the Tesco Groceries basket
-* Alexa ask Tesco to add milk to the basked
+    * Alexa ask Tesco to add milk to the basket
     * Alexa ask Tesco to add milk
+* Add multiple items to the Tesco Groceries basket
+    * Alexa ask Tesco to add milk times three
-* Alexa ask Tesco to add some milk
+    * Alexa ask Tesco to add some milk -> It will prompt you with a question on how many.

 ##Requirements
 * [NodeJs 6](https://nodejs.org/en/download/) and npm